Tag: Online

 The state of Internet Censorship

 I’ll be presenting next week at 32C3 on the state of Internet access, transparency, and measurement.
 Lots of the work is done each year on measuring and learning about the state of access, but this phenomenon with growing relevance to many countries is poorly publicized.
-Much of this is a fear that being too public… Continue reading The state of Internet Censorship
+Much of this is a fear that being too public about what can be measured will make the network operators move to even more opaque techniques, since in many instances these systems are seen to thrive in structures without accountability.

 I’ve begun to transition this site to use Lets Encrypt! for signing of SSL.
 Because the site has specified an HPKP previously, a transition period is needed where clients can see the old certification signing the intention to transition to the new certification.